 (b) the Court must not require a further undertaking from any other person.

-103. Final injunction by consent
+103. Final injunction may be granted if parties consent

 A final injunction may, by consent of the parties, be granted under this Division without proof that proper grounds for the injunction exist.